 Cellular offices need considerably extra space than open layouts.
 The need for space can be quite high as every worker has their individual workspace.

-This can be very expensive for the company, particularly if the offices are situated in metro cities which are extremely expensive, thus every square inch of the office may cost pretty high.
+This can very expensive for the company, particularly if the offices situated in metro cities which extremely expensive, thus every square inch of the office may cost pretty high.

-Even the doors and passageways in cellular layout consume a lot of area, for which the company has to pay but cannot be utilized as workspace.
+Even the doors and passageways in cellular layout consume a lot of areas, for which the company has to pay but cannot be utilized as workspace.

 2. Poor Administration:

 Staff management in a cellular office layout can be quite problematic.

 In an open layout, supervising the employees is actually easier since scanning carefully through the area will depict each employee’s activities, whereas, closed office layout calls for managers to pay a visit to every single workspace to observe all the employees’ activities, and this can actually be tiresome.

 It’s not possible for the manager to supervise all employees efficiently in a cellular layout.